 The idea of working in a completely different theme or style has given me mixed emotions.
 On one hand, it does sound exciting to let go and try something new when I have a supportive artistic community beside me.
 If there is a time to do it, it seems like these first two semesters would be ideal.
 However, on the other hand, I worry that it could be distracting from the themes that I am most interested in and excited about, and may not necessarily build upon the body of work that I see myself making long term.
 I am open to the idea, but if I choose to go the experimental route, I would feel most comfortable knowing that it could inform my skill and development in all areas of my work.
-I agree that the first year and semester would be a great opportunity to let go and experiment.
-However, I wouldn't take this as encouragement to let go of one's themes.
-Rather, I'd see if you can get at these themes through different techniques and media.
-This type of experimentation can inform the work in the long run.
-For instance, see if you can do a photo essay, a video, a gif, or even a few pages of a graphic novel that gets at your points of interest.
-The insights gathered in these related detours can then be brought into the painting.
-Also, such experiments should be seen as 'occasional pieces' that parallel, not substitute for the main practice.]

 The other recommendation I received, which centered on working within my current themes, but pulling the imagery explicitly from my head, is something that I can definitely see myself doing.
 I have resisted the idea in the past because I felt that there is a negative connotation towards work that does not represent something in the natural world.
 I have also lacked the confidence in myself to share work that is strictly from my head.
-I understand that all two-dimensional images are abstract, but being able to say that a given image pulls some of its character from a particular building or familiar landmark has allowed for a space between myself and the work.
-To make something completely of my own imagination makes me feel somewhat vulnerable and more exposed. [that's a great sign that the work really has traction.]
+I understand that all two dimensional images are abstract, but being able to say that a given image pulls some of it character from a particular building or familiar landmark has allowed for a space between myself and the work.
+To make something completely of my own imagination makes me feel somewhat vulnerable and more exposed.
 However, I feel that the suggestion to research and learn about other artists making similar work, such as the Tonalist and Symbolist painters, would alleviate some of the apprehension I have.
-[Also look at artists like Steve DiBenedetto, or even Neo-Rauch.
-Both work from their heads but with very disparate and exciting results.]